alexalemi/blog.alexalemi.com/kl.md

 probability it doesn't.
 Consider a simple binary outcome and taking $q=1-p$, in this case the weight of evidence that the thing happens versus it doesn't upon observing it happen once is:
 $$ 10 \log_{10} \frac{p}{1-p} \text{ dB}. $$
-This essentially gives us a new scale to measure probabilities on, instead of expressing probabilities as a number between 0 and 1, here we are computing the log *odds* of an event happening on the decibel scale.
+This essentially gives us a new scale to measure probabilities on.
+Instead of expressing probabilities as a number between 0 and 1, here we are computing the log *odds* of an event happening on the decibel scale.